API Guide¶

 Email notifications on PATCH

 Every successful PATCH triggers the same notification flow as a submitter web-form edit: an admin email with the full submission report, a field-level what changed diff table, and a direct link to the admin change view.
 If any fields actually changed, the submitter also receives a separate confirmation email with the same diff table.
+If the edit resets the status (non-exempt field change on an approved service), the submitter email includes a lifecycle notice explaining the reset.
 No notification is sent when the request body contains no actual changes.

 Two semantic permissions are defined on ServiceSubmission beyond the standard CRUD permissions: